linkfast/exengine/README.md

         new \ExEngine\CoreX(__DIR__);
     ```

-    You can create a custom `config` class with settings for database connection, etc.
+    You can create a custom `config` class with settings.

 3. Create a folder called `._` relative to `index.php`.
 Inside of this new folder,
 create a file called `Test.php` with the following contents: